 |Setup > Preferences||The Preferences page displays features that the admin can enable.
 This page includes the following preferences.

-The following is a description of the settings used to manage the services in the Identity and Access Management tab.
+The following is a description of the settings to use to manage the services in the Identity and Access Management tab.

 |Manage > Directories||